-The Albany Dutchmen dropped a heartbreaker, surrendering a run in the bottom of the eighth inning as the Amsterdam Mohawks claimed a 3-2 victory at Shuttleworth Park in Amsterdam on Saturday night.
+The Albany Dutchmen dropped a heartbreaker, surrendering a run in the bottom of the eighth inning as the Amsterdam Mohawks claimed a 3-2 victory at Shuttleworth Park in Amsterdam night.

 The Mohawks struck quickly in the bottom of the first inning, scoring a pair of runs.
 Riley Mahan (Kentucky) singled to right field, and Craig Dedelow (Indiana) drilled a line drive over the wall in right for a two-run home run, giving Amsterdam a 2-0 edge.
 A single from Hunter Tackett (Auburn) tried to extend the onslaught with a single, but was thrown out for just the second time this year by Dominic DiCaprio (Rice).